niki-ito/activism-through-storytelling-with-code/README.md

 - Develop the speakers' introduction page on the website.
 - Create an Issues post on GitHub for browser issues.
 - Develop additional elements for the website.

+Week 10:
+- Create the toolkit/handbook website.
+- Finalize the visual narrative website.
+- Use instance mode and namespacing to add an additional background canvas to the website.